 A title tag tells search engines and search engine users brief and summarised information about a web page.

-The title tag is displayed in the search engine results page and in social media channels and can encourage users to click and visit the given web page.
+The title tag is displayed on the search engine results page and social media channels and can encourage users to click and visit the given web page.

 Where does the SEO Title appear in the search engine results or SERPS ?